 Public awareness of sustainable palm sourcing continues to grow, and we see an increase demand from customers of certified sustainable products.
 If we are not able to secure sustainable palm supply in our products, this will impact our production capacity and ability to meet customer needs.
 At IFF, we use less than 0.1 percent of the palm oil and palm kernel oil produced worldwide, primarily in the form of specialized derivatives.
 Supply is secured on a year to year basis because suppliers are not willing to commit to volume and pricing for long terms.
-We review our palm supply chain annually.
+As such, we review our palm supply chain annually as different circumstances may happen e.g. new certified sources become available, supply chain partners exiting / enter their RSPO certifications, natural disasters.
 In 2015, IFF set a goal to source 100% RSPO certified PO/PKO through the Mass Balance supply chain model by 2020.
-This strategy has been effective at securing certified sustainable material, as currently 58% of our production/ consumption volume for palm oil is certified and we are on-track with achieving our goal by 2020.
+This strategy has been effective at securing certified sustainable material, as currently 72% of our production/ consumption volume for palm oil is certified.